Good driver behaviour can reduce operating costs by more than 12%… but bad driving habits can increase them by more than 13%.

-Will adds: “Generally, fleet managers recognise that less responsible drivers will have higher fuel consumption and cause more wear and tear to their vehicle resulting in higher operating costs.”
+“Generally, fleet managers recognise that less responsible drivers will have higher fuel consumption and cause more wear and tear to their vehicle resulting in higher operating costs.”

 “However, there’s also a strong correlation between poor driver behaviour and increased accident rates, as well as a general level of carelessness about the vehicle that can directly impact residual values.

 “It’s about bringing in tighter controls and more personal responsibility.
-Do that well, get drivers invested in looking after their vehicle and caring about driving better, and you’ll see reduced costs,” Will says.
+Do that well, get drivers invested in looking after their vehicle and caring about driving better, and you’ll see reduced costs,”

 It’s all about minimising risk.
 And that means avoiding costly fines, reducing accidents and associated legal fees and ensuring the safety of employees and other motorists.